MarkJohnstoneGitHub/VBA-IDictionary/README.md

 For Mac as the Scripting.Dictionary isn't available the Dictionary.Create uses the DictionaryKeyValuePair as a compatible alternative.

+On Windows if both compiler constants are set to False the Dictionary.Create uses the DictionaryKeyValuePair as an alternative.

 Note: Only tested on Windows and would be appreciated if anyone can test it on the Mac platform.
+I don't anticipate any compatiblity issues if the compiler constants are appropriately set.

 Performance.

 Great consideration has been given to provide as good as possible performance while using the underlying VBA.Collection.
 See the Excel VBA-IDictionaryPerformance spreadhsheet for a performance comparisions of the ScriptingDictionary, DictionaryKeyValuePair and other VBA dictionary implementations.